nilocallen/nilocallen.github.io/_projects/2023-05-02-orienteering-project.md

 tags:   Programming Project
 ---

-**This program finds the optimal path for a real-world orienteering course that factors in difficulty from terrain, season, and inclines.**
+**An optimal path finding program for a real-world orienteering course that factors in difficulty from terrain, season, and inclines using A*.**

 It was made on 03.07.2021 for my introduction to AI class.